 The H3R Performance Fire Extinguisher is not your usual red but a shiny chrome finished design.
 It measure 10 inches in length, 3.6 inches in width and depth of 2.6 inches.
 It has a gross weight of 1.4 pounds that achieves a U/L Rating: 1B:C. All these numbers means that it is the ideal fire extinguisher for automotive use.

-In terms of the powder used to put out any automotive fires, it is a sodium bicarbonate with additives that is considered as dry powder.
+In terms of the powder used to put out any automotive fires, it uses a clean Halguard agent, which is highly effective.